REFILE-Big solar is leaving rooftop systems in the dust

 * Estimated 2016 French op profit slightly over 500 mln euros

-(Corrects to add dropped reference to U.S. in first, second and fourth paragraphs)
+(Corrects repeated story to add dropped reference to U.S. in first, second and fourth paragraphs)

 By Nichola Groom